orchestracities/ngsi-timeseries-api/docs/manuals/admin/configuration.md

   be used if this variable isn't set or it is set but its value can't be parsed as an integer.

+- `WQ_WORKERS`.
+When using a work queue to process notify endpoint payloads, you have to start one or more QuantumLeap work queue backends to service the work queue where notify payloads are queued for processing.
+Each QuantumLeap backend will fork a number of worker processes to service the queue equal to the value of the `WQ_WORKERS` environment variable.
+To start a QuantumLeap work queue backend you have to override the default Docker image command with the following:
+  `supervisord -n -c ./wq/supervisord.conf`.
+This command requires that `WQ_WORKERS` be set to a positive integer.
+For example if you set `WQ_WORKERS=2`, two worker processes will be started to fetch notification payloads from the queue and insert them in the database.
+These processes are managed by [Supervisor][supervisor] and will be automatically restarted if they crash.

 ## Database selection per different tenant

 QuantumLeap can use different time series databases to persist and